lse-my474/lse-my474.github.io/index.md

 #### Problem Sets for master's students enrolled in MY474 and PhD students enrolled in MY574 (40% of total mark)

+Problem sets will be assigned at the beginning of each lab session.
+These will involve computer exercises applied to data supplied by the instructor.
+These will be submitted via GitHub Classroom by their due date, and will be marked to provide 40% of the course grade.

 Problem sets consist of two parts:

 1. Written responses